paritytech/substrate-api-sidecar/README.md

     - @polkadot/util-crypto [release notes](https://github.com/polkadot-js/common/releases)
     - @substrate/calc [npm release page](https://www.npmjs.com/package/@substrate/calc)

+1. Next make sure to update the resolutions inside of the `package.json` to match polkadot-js [here](https://github.com/polkadot-js/apps/blob/master/package.json).
+This is a manual process, and the packages we want to update are only the ones with `@polkadot` appended to it.

-1. After updating the dependencies, the next step is making sure the release will work against all relevant runtimes for Polkadot, Kusama, and Westend.
+1. After updating the dependencies and resolutions, the next step is making sure the release will work against all relevant runtimes for Polkadot, Kusama, and Westend.
 This can be handled by running `yarn test:init-e2e-tests`.
 You must have `python3`, and the dependencies inside of `./scripts/requirements.txt` installed to run the script (Read the [README](./scripts/README.md) for more instructions).
 Before moving forward ensure all tests pass, and if it warns of any missing types feel free to make an issue [here](https://github.com/paritytech/substrate-api-sidecar/issues).

     Note that the e2e tests will connect to running nodes in order to test sidecar against real data, and they may fail owing to those connections taking too long to establish.
 If you run into any failures, try running tests just for the chain that failed with something like `yarn test:init-e2e-tests:polkadot`.